-There are 16, “no two are the same,” one bedroom bungalows that accommodate up to four people.
-There is a Queen sized bed in the bedroom for two people as well as a sleeper sofa in the living area for an additional two people.
+There are 16, “no two are the same,” one-bedroom bungalows that accommodate up to four people.
+There is a queen-size bed in the bedroom for two people as well as a sleeper sofa in the living area for an additional two people.
 Each unique bungalow is fully furnished and equipped with all appliances, cable TV and initial set of linens.
-Each bungalow has a carport, full kitchen, bathroom, dining area and living room.
+Each bungalow has a carport, kitchen, bathroom, dining area and living room.

-- There are 16 cabins accommodating up to six people with two bedrooms and two baths, full kitchen and a living/dining area.
-One bedroom has a queen size bed, one bedroom has two (2) twin beds.
-There is a queen size pull out sofa in the living area.
+- There are 16 cabins accommodating up to six people with two bedrooms and two baths, kitchen and a living/dining area.
+One bedroom has a queen-size bed, one bedroom has two twin beds.
+There is a queen-size pull-out sofa in the living area.
 Cabin amenities include a screened porch, picnic table and grill.
 The initial set of linens is provided.

 - Phones are not provided.
-A Wi-Fi hotspot is located at the Park Store as a courtesy service provided by the Friends of Topsail Hill Preserve State Park.
+A Wi-Fi hotspot is located around the administration building.

-- There is a minimum two nights stay in cabins on weekends and holidays, either Friday and Saturday night, or Saturday and Sunday nights.
+- There is a minimum two-night stay in cabins on weekends and holidays, either Friday and Saturday night, or Saturday and Sunday nights.